ishanpranav/finc-7-corporate-finance/src/problem-set-5.md

 The argument is fundamentally flawed.
 If the senior manager is charged with increasing firm value, then the method is incorect.
 A high expected return corresponds to a low price.
 The manager's goals will result in value destruction rather than value creation.
-The manager should instead focus on increasin the value of the firm.
+The manager should instead focus on increasing the value of the firm.

 ## Question 3